wpengine/github-action-wpe-site-deploy/README.md

 ## Example GitHub Action workflow

-1. Create a `.github/workflows/main.yml` file in your root of your WordPress project/repo, if one doesn't exist already.
+1. Copy the following `main.yml` to `.github/workflows/main.yml` in your root of your local WordPress project/repo, replacing values of `PRD_BRANCH`, `PRD_ENV` for the branch and WPE Environment name of your choice.

-2. Add the following to the `main.yml` file, replacing values for `PRD_BRANCH`, `PRD_ENV` and `WPE_SSHG_KEY_PRIVATE` if they are anything other than what is below.
 Optional vars can be specified as well.
-Consult ["Further Reading"](#further-reading) on how to setup keys in repo Secrets.
+Consult ["Environment Variable & Secrets"](#environment-variables--secrets) for more available options.

+2. [Generate a new SSH key pair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) if you have not already done so.
+Then add the SSH Private Key to your Github repo settings.
+**Repo > Settings > Secrets > Actions Secrets > New Repository Secrets**

+Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.

+3. Add SSH Public Key to WP Engine SSH Gateway Key settings.
+[This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key)

+NOTE: This Action DOES NOT utilize WP Engine GitPush or the GitPush SSH keys [found here](https://wpengine.com/support/git/#Add_SSH_Key_to_User_Portal)

-3. Git push your site repo.
-The action will do the rest
+4. Git push your site Github repo.
+The action will do the rest!

+View your actions progress and logs by navigating to the "Actions" tab in your repo.

 ### Simple main.yml: